Combating the invasive lionfish

 Sometimes they simply have the ability to grow and reproduce more rapidly than native species; other times it involves a complex set of traits and interactions.
 Common invasive species traits include: Fast growth rates, rapid/frequent reproduction, high dispersal ability, phenotypic plasticity (the ability to alter one’s growth form to suit current conditions), tolerance of a wide range of environmental conditions (generalist), and the ability to live off of a wide range of food types (generalist).

 Invasive species often coexist with native species for an extended time, and gradually the superior competitive ability of an invasive species becomes apparent as its population grows larger and denser and it adapts to its new location.
-(Note: Because the introduction of invasives is not a naturally occurring process, it does not fall under the umbrella of natural selection or survival of the fittest).
+(Note: Because the introduction of invasive is not a naturally occurring process, it does not fall under the umbrella of natural selection or survival of the fittest).
 With the introduction of a species into an ecosystem that can multiply and spread faster than the native species, the balance is changed and the resources that would have been used by the native species are now utilized by an invader.
 This impacts the ecosystem and changes its composition of organisms and their use of available resources.

 In an effort to reduce the destructive impact of the invasive lionfish (Pterois volitans) on the coral reef ecosystem of Roatan, the Roatan Marine Park has employed a proactive stance, directly engaging the local and visiting community to control the proliferation of this species.
 The RMP Invasive Lionfish Control Program focuses on the dissemination of information through educational workshops that cover topics such as; lionfish ecology, potential impacts of lionfish infestations both environmentally and economically, first-aid treatment, and immediate and future goals of the program.